9SMTM6/embassy_webworker_issue_reproduction/README.md

 Most changes are explained here: https://github.com/trunk-rs/trunk/tree/main/examples/wasm_threads.
 Many changes are probably not required to trigger the issues, they are required to have web-workers with shared memory (AKA wasm threads), but `wasm_thread` is the webworker API I'm familiar with, and requires these.
 Additional changes are made to make the issue visible (e.g. setting a panic hook to show the panic in the background thread).

+## Running this example

+To run this example simply install trunk and run `trunk serve`.
+Everything should be installed etc. automatically.
+THen open localhost:8080 in your webbrowser.